jsx-eslint/eslint-plugin-react/docs/rules/jsx-tag-spacing.md

 # Validate whitespace in and around the JSX opening and closing brackets (react/jsx-tag-spacing)

-Enforce or forbid spaces after the opening bracket, before the closing bracket of self-closing elements, and between the angle bracket and slash of JSX closing or self-closing elements.
+Enforce or forbid spaces after the opening bracket, before the closing bracket, before the closing bracket of self-closing elements, and between the angle bracket and slash of JSX closing or self-closing elements.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.